-3.3.1 Final Cover System Design and Performance [40 CFR 257.102(b)(1)(iii)] and [40 CFR 257.102(d)(3)]
+2.3.1 Final Cover System Design and Performance [40 CFR 257.102(b)(1)(iii) and 40 CFR 257.102(d)(3)]

-The final cover system will be 2.5-feet-thick and consist of a 40 mil linear low-density polyethylene (LLDPE) textured geomembrane (infiltration layer).
-The infiltration layer will be overlain with a two-foot-thick layer of sand (protective cover).
-The protective cover will be overlain with a six-inch-thick erosion layer.
+The final cover system will be 2.5-feet-thick and consist of a 40 mil linear low-density polyethylene (LLDPE) textured geomembrane (infiltration layer) overlain with an eight ounce per square yard nonwoven geotextile cushion.
+The geotextile cushion will be overlain with a two-foot-thick layer of fine to medium grained, well sorted sand (protective cover).
+The protective cover will be overlain with a six-inchthick erosion layer.
 The erosion layer consists of topsoil, seed, fertilizer, and mulch in accordance with Michigan Department of Transportation (MDOT) Standard Specification 816 - Turf Establishment.
-Typical details of the final cover system are provided on Sheet 5 in Appendix A.
+Typical details of the final cover system are provided on Sheet 5 - Details in Appendix A.